Is Your Online Presence Accessible to Everyone?

 Equal Access to the Web: The Legal Realities

-The social attitudes regarding goods, services and information being equally accessible to people living with disabilities are changing as well as who respond to such challenges by facilitating and anticipating access needs for the widest public audience possible, will come out ahead from a legal, profit margin and public-relations standpoint.
+Social attitudes are changing regarding the equal accessibility of goods, services and information for people living with disabilities.
+Whether viewed from a legal, profit margin or public-relations standpoint, those who respond to such challenges by facilitating and anticipating access needs for the widest public audience possible will come out ahead.

 WeCo’s Best-Kept Trade Secret